samerfouad/Blockchain-Car-auction-Network-fabric-SDK/README.md

 ## Step 3.
 Invoking Chaincode

 We need to install and instantiate the chaincode on the peers.
-From the `Overview` tab on the left, click on `Install Code` on the bottom-left hand side of the screen.
-Then, click on `Install Chaincode` on the right-side of the screen.
+From the `Overview` tab on the left, we click on `Install Code` on the bottom-left hand side of the screen.
+Then, we click on `Install Chaincode` on the right-side of the screen.
-You should be prompted with the following form:
+We will be prompted with the following form:

 ```
 Chaincode ID: